Before writing my Valencia Travel Guide, and visiting the city, I didn’t know an awful lot about the place.

 I was pleasantly surprised by what I found in the city.
 There are a lot of things to do in Valencia and the city has some great architecture.

-Getting to Valencia is relatively easy from anywhere in Spain, with the high-speed RENFE train reaching the city and an airport open to international and domestic flights.
+Getting to Valencia is relatively easy from anywhere when you are backpacking through Spain, with the high-speed RENFE train reaching the city and an airport open to international and domestic flights.

 If you want to learn a bit about Spanish culture, then this is the perfect place to visit, as it is the home of the famous paella dish after all!